Today we’ll cover how and when to use safe words, as well as some safe word ideas to help you choose the perfect one!

 Using a safe word is just one aspect of safety.
-Whoever is in the dominant role should also check in with the partner in the submissive role often to see if they are doing ok, enjoying the activity, or if they should adjust the intensity.
-This can involve asking directly, using the traffic light system, and learning to read their body language or a combination of all three.
+Whoever is in the dominant role should also check in with the partner in the submissive role often to see if they are doing okay, enjoying the activity, or if they should adjust the intensity.
+This can involve asking directly, using the traffic light system (read further down to get this system explained), and/or learning to read their body language.

 Safe words and consent